-Alejandro Droste B., 39 years old, joined Masisa in February 2003, and has served as Chief Financial Officer since then.
+Alejandro Droste B., 39 years old, joined Terranova in February 2003, and has served as Chief Financial Officer since then.
 Mr. Droste is also a Director of Inversiones Internacionales Terranova S.A.
-Prior to joining Masisa, Mr. Droste was Chief Financial Officer of Masisa do Brasil from 1999 to 2003.
-Mr. Droste holds a Business degree from the University of Santiago in Chile and a Masters degree in finance from the London School of Economics, in the United Kingdom.
+Prior to joining Terranova, Mr. Droste was Chief Financial Officer of Masisa do Brasil from 1999 to 2003.
+Mr. Droste holds a degree in Commercial Engineering from the University of Santiago in Chile and a Masters degree in finance from the London School of Economics, in the United Kingdom.

-Maria Emilia Correa, 47 years old, joined Grupo Nueva in 2000, and has served as Vice-President, Social and Environmental Responsibility, since then.
-In addition, Ms. Correa has served as Chief Social and Environmental Officer for Masisa since July 2004.
-She divides her time approximately equally between Grupo Nueva and Masisa.
+Maria Emilia Correa, 47 years old, joined GrupoNueva in 2000, and has served as Vice-President, Social and Environmental Responsibility, since then.
+In addition, Ms. Correa has served as Chief Social and Environmental Officer for Terranova and Masisa since July 2004.
+She divides her time approximately equally among GrupoNueva, Terranova and Masisa.
 Ms. Correa served as Executive Director of Colombian BCSD from 1995 to 2000.
-Ms. Correa holds a law degree from the

-Universidad de los Andes of Bogota in Colombia and a Masters degree in sociology from the New School for Social Research, USA.
+Ms. Correa holds a law degree from the Universidad de los Andes of Bogota in Colombia and a Masters degree in sociology from the New School for Social Research, USA.

-Miguel Oneto R., 48 years old, has served as Chief Human Resources Officer since 2003.
-Prior to his current position, Mr. Oneto served as Chief Human Resources Officer of our former subsidiary Masisa since 1997.
-Prior to joining Masisa, he was Head of McKay's Holding's Training Department, Head of the Training Department of Banco BHIF and Human Resources and Administration Manager of AFP Habitat S.A., Laboratorio Ballerina and First National Bank of Boston.
+Miguel Oneto R., 48 years old, is the Company's Chief Human Resources Officer, a position he has held since 2003.
+Mr. Oneto has also been Chief Human Resources Officer of Masisa since 1997.
+He divides his time approximately equally between Terranova and Masisa.
+Prior to joining Masisa, he was Head of McKay's Holding Training Department, Head of the Training Department of Banco BHIF and Human Resources and Administration Manager of AFP Habitat S.A., Laboratorio Ballerina and First National Bank of Boston.
 Mr. Oneto received a degree in Business Administration from the University of Santiago and a postgraduate degree in Human Relations and Labor Psychology from the Catholic University of Chile.

-Patricio Reyes U., 37 years old, joined Masisa in 1999, and has served as General Counsel since 2002.
+Patricio Reyes U., 37 years old, joined Terranova in 1999, and has served as General Counsel since 2002.
+Mr. Reyes has also been the General Counsel of Masisa since September 2004.
+He divides his time approximately equally between Terranova and Masisa.
 He also serves as a Director of IITSA and Oxinova S.A.
-Prior to joining Masisa, Mr. Reyes worked as associate attorney for Estudio Arturo Alessandri, a Chilean law firm.
+Prior to joining Terranova, Mr. Reyes worked as associate attorney for Estudio Arturo Alessandri, a Chilean law firm.
 Mr. Reyes holds a law degree and a Masters degree in corporate law from the Catholic University of Chile.
 He is a practicing lawyer in Chile as designated by the Supreme Court of Chile and is a member of the Chilean College of Lawyers.

-Fernando A. Errázuriz O., 42 years old, joined Masisa in July 2004, and has served as Chief Supply Chain Officer since then.
-Prior to joining Masisa, Mr. Errázuriz served as Supply Chain Director at Kimberly Clark, a paper company, from 1997-2004.
-Mr. Errázuriz holds a Civil Engineering degree from Catholic University of Chile and a Masters in Business Administration from Adolfo Ibáñez University in 1997.
+Fernando A. Errázuriz O., 42 years old, joined Terranova in July 2004, and has served as Chief Supply Chain Officer since then.
+Prior to joining Terranova, Mr. Errázuriz served as Supply Chain Director at Kimberly Clark, a paper company, from 1997-2004.
+Mr. Errázuriz holds a civil engineering degree from Catholic University of Chile and a Masters in Business Administration from Adolfo Ibáñez University in 1997.

-Miguel Martí, 50 years old, joined Grupo Nueva in 2000, and since then has served as Vice-President, Corporate Communications.
-In addition, Mr. Martí has served as Masisa's Chief Communications Officer since February 2005.
-He divides his time approximately equally between Grupo Nueva and Masisa.
+Miguel Marti, 49 years old, joined GrupoNueva in 2000, and since then has served as Vice-President, Corporate Communications.
+In addition, Mr. Martí has served as Chief Communications Officer for Terranova and Masisa since February 2005.
+He divides his time approximately equally among GrupoNueva, Terranova and Masisa.
 Between 1994 and 2000, he was a board member and regional director for Latin America of Porter Novelli Internacional.
 Mr. Martí is a journalist and graduate of the Autonomous University of Central America.